Tabun oven: History

 17th-century Islamic court records from Ottoman Jerusalem mentioned a bread very similar to modern-day taboon bread called hasawi bread (حصوي), baked on a bed of smooth river stones.
 Prior records from 1530 to 1598 also list the prices of Ṭabbūni and Tannūri breads.

 Gustaf Dalman, a German orientalist, documented its making in Palestine in the early 20th century, among other types of breads.
 In Palestine, folded flatbread was often filled with a spinach and onion mixture, or with cheese curds and onion mixture, or with raisins and pine nuts.
 The ordinary taboon bread was slightly smaller in size than the ordinary tannur bread.
 Over the centuries, bread-making in communal taboons played an important social role for women in Palestinian villages.

 Variations

 Taboon bread is an important part of Palestinian cuisine, traditionally baked on a bed of small hot stones in the taboon oven.
 The hot stones give the bread an uneven texture and prevent the formation of bubbles in the bread due to the expanding water vapor, which facilitates adding toppings to it, but also prevents the formation of an inner hollow pocket like pita.
 It is the base of musakhan, often considered the national dish of Palestine.

+Besides regular bread, tabun ovens were traditionally used to prepare breads like manakish and maltout.